spsforks/QB64-Wiki/LCASE$.md

 ## Example(s)

+## Example(s)
-*Example:* The following code guarantees that all user letter entries will be lower case:
+ The following code guarantees that all user letter entries will be lower case:

 ```vb
 PRINT "Do you want to continue? (y/n)"